mattermost/docs/source/preferences/manage-your-sidebar-options.rst

 Select **Sidebar Settings > Number of direct messages to show > Edit** to define a default number of direct messages.

 You can update the number of direct messages displayed in the channel sidebar at any time, regardless of the default you set.
-See the `manage direct messages </collaborate/customize-your-channel-sidebar.html#manage-direct-messages>`__ documentation for details.
+See the :ref:`manage direct messages <collaborate/customize-your-channel-sidebar:manage direct messages>` documentation for details.